Writing is about “forcing” your idea into others

 In other words, “strong” or “loud” writing has a very high goal and significant use in all areas of life.

-By realising the essence of writing, we can learn how to use words to support “forcing” our idea into others.
+By realising the essence of writing, we can learn how to use words to support “forcing” our ideas into others.
 Some powerful words to start forcing your idea in writing is such as the use of “however” and “although”.

 Some practical tips in writing, with examples, to force our idea to readers have been presented and discussed in this post.